whatmakeart/whatmakeart.github.io/content/art-faq/design.md

 ## Design Process

-The design process is a fundamental way to approach making.
+The [design process](design-process.md) is a fundamental way to approach making.
 Instead of trying to make a final version of an object from the beginning, an approach that is bound to fail, one can take an incremental and iterative approach to making.
-The design process usually begins with thinking and [Sketching](../drawing/sketching.md).
+The design process usually begins with thinking and [sketching](../drawing/sketching.md).

 ### Design Techniques